hkotek/hkotek.com/_posts/2026-05-05-protext-misgendering.md

     <p style="margin: 0;"><strong>Allowed:</strong> keeping the pronouns the same, using no pronouns, or
   using gender-neutral pronouns</p>
   </div>

-We consider this the baseline expectation for any text transformation task.[^4]
+In English texts, gender information can come in the form of gender-marked nouns ("stewardess") or gendered pronouns ("she"); some nouns carry very strong gender implications even though they are not grammatically encoded ("nun", "mother").
+In other languages, an important additional cue is gender agreement (on nouns, verbs, and adjectives.)

 ## What we found

-We ran a mini case study on GPT-4o and Gemini 2.0 Flash (inferences generated in April 2025), each given two rewriting prompts (journalistic style and humorous rewrite).
-A few things stood out.
+We ran a mini case study on GPT-4o and Gemini 2.0 Flash (inferences generated in April 2025).
+Each model was given two rewriting prompts (journalistic style and humorous rewrite), applied to all 640 texts in ProText.[^6] A few things stood out.

 **When explicit pronouns were present, the models mostly did fine.** Misgendering rates were below 5% when the input used gendered pronouns like *he* or *she*.
 This is the scenario that most existing benchmarks test, and the models handle it reasonably well.
 The mitigations that have been put in place appear to be working in this case.